Mullets-Gavin/Loader/README.md

 A Roblox Luau lazy-library loader with built-in libraries and functions.
 </div>

+## What's Loader?
+Loader is, at it's finest, a Roblox Luau library loader with some sweet built-in libraries.
+Loader aims to replace the require function within your game.
+By doing so, this allows you to lazy load modules, which means you can require modules by name like `require('Module')` & deep search your DataModel for that script.
+This can be pretty taxing at times, so check out the lite weight version of Loader here, [Lighter.](https://github.com/Mullets-Gavin/Loader/tree/master/lite)

 ## Installation
 You can install Loader with two methods, though it is recommended that you install Loader via the `rbxm` model located in the releases.